 First Holy Communion

-Children typically receive their First Holy Communion in second grade.
-The Diocese of Charlotte requires at least one full year of formal religious education (Catholic school or faith formation) prior to receiving the Sacrament of First Reconciliation, and at least two full years of formal religious education prior to receiving the Sacrament of First Holy Eucharist.
+Children may receive the sacrament of first Eucharist in the spring of second grade or older.
+The Diocese of Charlotte requires at least one full year of formal religious education (Catholic school or faith formation) prior to receiving the sacrament of first reconciliation, and at least two full years of formal religious education prior to receiving the sacrament of first Holy Eucharist.
+Click here for information on how to register your child.